 PASO, the Policy and Administration Student Organization, serves graduate students in the MPA program and undergraduate policy and administration (PPA) majors.
 PASO is professional development and a social organization that is a great way to interact with students who share similar interests and professional identities.
 Additionally, a new chapter of the American Society for Public Administration (ASPA) has recently formed in Harrisonburg.
 Graduate students are encouraged to participate in ASPA to gain valuable professional networking and development opportunities.

 The department generally hosts two large social gatherings for MPA students, faculty, and their families during the academic year.
 Other opportunities exist throughout the year for students and faculty to meet informally.
 As well, the local ASPA chapter, the student-led PASO, and the Graduate Student Association (GSA) offer additional occasions for gatherings.

-Beginning in Fall 2010, all MPA students will be required to attend an orientation meeting prior to beginning classes.
+Yes, all MPA students will be required to attend an orientation meeting prior to beginning classes.
 Students are also encouraged to attend the university-wide Graduate School orientation.

 For most courses, there are no prerequisites, so it does not particularly matter in which order courses are completed.
 There are a few exceptions.
 PUAD 605 (Research Methods) should be taken before PUAD 606 (Program Evaluation).
 PUAD 692 (MPA Capstone) should be taken in the final spring semester in the program.
 It is recommended, but not required, that students take PUAD 620 (Politics of Administration) in their first fall semester in the program.